The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 What to measure instead

-If you cancel your AI visibility tool tomorrow, nothing changes about your business.
-The score disappears and your traffic, conversions, and revenue stay exactly the same.
+Cancel your AI visibility tool tomorrow and nothing about your business changes.
+The score vanishes.
+Your traffic, conversions, and revenue all stay exactly where they were.

 AI search as a traffic source.
-Track it the same way you track organic search, paid search, and social.
-When someone arrives from ChatGPT or Perplexity, your analytics records it through the referrer header.
-No special tool needed.
-You can see per-platform breakdowns, landing pages, engagement metrics, and conversions.
+Track it like you track organic search, paid search, and social.
+When someone lands from ChatGPT or Perplexity, your analytics logs it from the referrer header.
+No special tool.
+You see the breakdown per platform, the landing pages, the engagement, the conversions.
 Learn how this works.

 Engagement quality by source.
-Compare how AI visitors behave versus other channels.
+Set AI visitors next to your other channels.
 Do they scroll further?
 Stay longer?
-Convert at higher rates?
-This tells you whether AI traffic is valuable to your specific business, not whether AI mentions your name in synthetic tests.
+Convert better?
+That tells you whether AI traffic is worth anything to your business, not whether a chatbot said your name in a synthetic test.
 Engagement metrics that matter.

 Content performance.
-Which pages attract AI referral traffic?
-What do visitors do on those pages?
-If your guide to "best project management tools" gets 50 visitors a month from AI search and they convert at 14%, that's a concrete, measurable insight worth acting on.
-If they bounce at 90%, that's equally useful.
+Which pages pull AI referral traffic, and what do people do once they're there?
+If your guide to "best project management tools" gets 50 visitors a month from AI search and 14% of them convert, that's a real number you can act on.
+If 90% bounce, that's just as useful to know.

 Conversion attribution.
-When an AI visitor fills out a form, starts a trial, or makes a purchase, that conversion is attributed to the AI Search channel.
-You can calculate actual ROI from AI traffic.
+When an AI visitor fills out a form, starts a trial, or buys something, that conversion gets pinned to the AI Search channel.
+You can work out real ROI from AI traffic.
 Not estimated ROI.
 Not projected ROI.
-Actual, observed ROI based on things that happened.
+The actual, observed kind, from things that happened.

 AI crawler activity.
-Separately from visitor tracking, you can monitor which AI bots crawl your site and how often.
-This is the supply side: are AI systems indexing your content?
-Combined with visitor data (the demand side), you get a complete picture without synthetic testing.
+Apart from visitor tracking, you can watch which AI bots crawl your site and how often.
+That's the supply side: are AI systems reading your content?
+Pair it with visitor data, the demand side, and you get the full picture with no synthetic testing at all.

-These aren't revolutionary new metrics.
-They're the same metrics you use for every other traffic source.
-That's the point.
-AI search doesn't require a new category of tooling.
-It requires the same disciplined measurement you already apply everywhere else.
+None of these are clever new metrics.
+They're the same ones you already use for every other traffic source.
+That's the whole point.
+AI search doesn't need its own category of tooling.
+It needs the same plain, careful measurement you apply everywhere else.

 The question that matters